isgo-golgo13/scylla-cluster-sync-rs/README.md

 The following is a list of future in the pipeline extensions to this service.

-- WASM (Rust) Real-Time Dual-Writer Proxy Progress and Statistics Tracker (UI Dashboard)
+- WASM Real-Time Dual-Writer Proxy Progress and Statistics Tracker

 ### WASM (Rust) Real-Time Dual-Writer Proxy Progress and Statistics Tracker (UI Dashboard)